btcguide/btcguide.github.io/_pages/setup-wallets/cobo-vault.md

 2. Menu > Multisig Wallet > press the [•••] button on the top right > Show/Export Zpub
 3. Export All > Export > save the Zpub, Ypub and xpub of recovery phrase A as a `.json` file to microSD card
 TODO: add photos
-TODO: can spectre do this over QR airgap?
+TODO: can specter do this over QR airgap?

 {% include advanced_config.md %}